8 Signs Your Pool Needs Shocking

 When you open your pool for the swimming season, spring algae has a chance to start propagating quickly with rising temperatures and exposure to sunlight.
 Shocking the pool with chemicals at this point can help prevent a lot of hassle and clean-up later.

-If a high number of active swimmers use the pool, perhaps after a pool party, it can cause a drop in chlorine levels and the introduction of bacteria that can make the pool dirty.
-Shocking after parties can help bring the pool’s pH levels back to baseline and help sanitize it after heavy use.
+If a large number of active swimmers use the pool, perhaps after a pool party, it can cause a drop in chlorine levels and the introduction of bacteria that can make the pool dirty.
+Shocking after-parties can help bring the pool’s pH levels back to baseline and help sanitize it after heavy use.

-Many people using it can mean that many oils, creams, and other products will be brought into your pool water.
+Many people using it can mean that oils, creams, and other products are brought into your pool water.
 Using chlorinated shock will help eliminate these and make the water safe for swimming again.

-If you go on vacation for extended periods then giving your pool a good dose of unstabilized chlorine shock immediately before you go will help to prevent you from returning home to a nasty swimming pool.
+If you go on vacation for extended periods, giving your pool a good dose of unstabilized chlorine shock immediately before you go will help prevent you from returning home to a nasty swimming pool.

-Many swimmers mistakenly associate a strong chlorine smell or burning eyes with excess chlorine in the pool water, but as stated it means there is no free chlorine, only combined chlorine.
+Many swimmers mistakenly associate a strong chlorine smell or burning eyes with excess chlorine in the pool.
+Still, as stated, there is no free chlorine, only combined chlorine.

 A strong chlorine smell in pool water and eye irritation results from the chloramines in the water, not the chlorine.
-Adding additional chlorine to the water in the form of pool shock helps to reduce the smell and effects of chloramines as well as giving higher free chlorine levels.
+Adding additional chlorine to the water in the form of pool shock helps to reduce the smell and effects of chloramines and gives higher free chlorine levels.
 Adding non-chlorine shock will not fix this.

 Rain can change the pH levels of a pool while also introducing organic contaminants that encourage the growth of algae and bacteria.